warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 It was all lots of fun!

 Back at camp, I was in charge of a few jobs.
 These helped to ground me by keeping me accountable for times I would need to be back at camp.
 Mundane things you might not think about but were important include:
 - **Ice run.** The literal only scenario when currency exchange is allowed is cash for ice.
 There's a camp that distributes ice in this way.
-For ice run duty, I'd carry a wagon to that camp to pick up ice orders for campers and wheel the blocks back home.
+For ice run duty, I'd lug a small wagon to that camp to pick up ice orders with a campmate, then wheel the blocks back home.
-- **Burn barrel.** I made the camp signage for this!
-Basically, we burn paper waste in a barrel to conserve trash space.
-Turns out 65 campers produce a lot of paper napkins, plates, and cardboard containers.
-So I or my fellow burn barrel stewards would typically burn a standard trash barrel's worth of cardboard 1-2 times per day.
+- **Burn barrel.** I made our camp signage for this!
+Basically, we burn paper waste in a barrel to conserve the limited trash space.
+65 campers produce a lot of paper napkins, plates, and cardboard containers, so this is essential.
+I or my fellow burn barrel stewards would typically burn a standard trash barrel's worth of cardboard 1-2 times per day.
 - **Meal prep.** What it sounds like.
-But oh man is it hot cooking on propane grills in an enclosed kitchen in the desert heat.
-At one point we angled a massive box fan into the kitchen so we wouldn't all overheat.
+But oh man is it hot cooking on propane grills in an enclosed kitchen in the desert.
+We angled a box fan into the kitchen to cool the temperature a bit.
 - **Kitchen cleanup:** Self explanatory.
 We'd use the mist setting on our faucet to conserve water and wash dishes in a soaking bin to minimize grey water (waste water) production.
 - **Mayor of the dawn/dusk.** At any point, one person in the camp acts as mayor.
 That person is in charge of routing people to the right person for help with problems.
 For example, as mayor, you should know who is on duty for bike repair.
-- **Bike repair.** I did this too since I know how to fix bikes.
-But my services weren't needed honestly since a camp specializing in bike repair was situated near us.
+- **Bike repair.** I did this too since I know how to fix bikes, but my services were only needed once since a camp specializing in bike repair was situated near us.
-- **MOOP sweep.** MOOP stands for Matter Out of Place, and is basically an extended definition of "trash" that includes hair and any material that didn't originate in the desert.
+- **MOOP sweep.** MOOP stands for Matter Out of Place, and is basically an more expansive definition of "trash" that includes hair and any material that didn't originate in the desert.
 Because Burning Man takes place on federal land, the place needs to be spotless when we leave.
 That's what MOOP sweeping is for -- you don a headlamp and comb the dust for things even as tiny as strands of hair -- yes, really.
 How well camps perform at MOOP sweep determines where they'll be placed in future years, so there's a strong incentive to sweep well.
-Oh and a random fun fact about Burning Man being on federal land: weed is illegal federally, making it among the riskiest drugs you can do at Burning Man because the smell is sufficient probable cause for law enforcement.
+Oh and a random fun fact about Burning Man being on federal land: weed is illegal federally, making it among the riskiest drugs you can do at Burning Man because the smell is probable cause for law enforcement.

 Other miscellaneous highlights from the week:
-- Spinning contact staff before dinner and teaching other folks some of the basics.
+- Spinning contact staff before dinner and teaching other folks basic tricks.
 I brought several staves and got some good use out of them.
 Also, spinning for 2 hours straight outside Titanic's End one night.
 - [Spinning fire](https://photos.app.goo.gl/9JULPnBJZsXMqpKr7) for the first time.
 My campmate Mitch lent me his fire staff and fuel.
-This was awesome and I 10/10 want to do it again.
+This was awesome and I 10/10 will do it again.
-- Sound bath near the trash fence
+- Sound bath near the trash fence.
-- Penguin lounge, a camp in a super convenient location on Esplanade serving snow cones 11-5pm
+- Penguin Lounge, a camp in a super convenient location on Esplanade serving snow cones 11-5pm.
 - The meditative opening and closing ceremonies for Infinite Love, which acclimated us to feeling close to 64 fellow humans.

 ### Man burn: [[2024-08-31]]